Got a question or want to discuss how we can help with your house sale? Call us 24/7 anytime

 Key Takeaways:

-• If you sell property, CGT must be reported and paid within 60 days to avoid penalties
+• Property-related CGT must be reported and paid within 60 days of completion.

 • MENU CLOSED